dentremor/Software-Defined-Infrastrucure/doku.md

 Furthermore relational databases like SQL requires a detailed knowledge about the data structure, which isn't the case when it comes to LDAP.
 (ZyTrax, 2019)

 #### How is the LDIF format being organized?
-Explain the practical use of LDIF data when running a LDAP service.
+Explain the practical use of LDIF data when running an LDAP service.

 The format is organized with objects and attributes.
 The LDIF data describes the directory structure which is needed for exchange
 ("Editorial - LDIF", 2021)